MarcusBoay/rlogout/README.md

 ![showcase](imgs/showcase.png)

 ## Notable differences
-- Window only appears on single screen, `-n, --no-span` option is gone as a result.
-This is because GTK4 disallows as wayland does not have global screen coordinates (which is what GTK4 is modelled off of)
 - Layout file is named `layout.json` instead of `layout`
 - Layout file must be a valid json file (put the original `layout` file in an array and separate each entry with a comma) (see [layout.json](layout.json))